Lionalsocat/DataScripts/JPEGImages/README.md

-This folder used to save img!
+This folder is used to saving img file!